Code of Considerate Practice

 - Seeking sustainable solutions, and minimising waste, the carbon footprint and resources.

 - Minimising the impact of vibration, and air, light and noise pollution.

 - Protecting the ecology, the landscape, wildlife, vegetation and water courses.

-Securing everyone's Safety
+Helping to secure everyone’s Safety*

 - Minimising security risks to neighbours.

-- Having initiatives for continuous safety improvement.
+- Having initiatives for continuous improvements for occupational health and safety.

-Constructors should provide a supportive and caring working environment.
+Constructors should provide a supportive and caring working environment

 - Providing a workplace where everyone is respected, treated fairly, encouraged and supported.